Seattle bike-bait sting netted a lot of homeless people, but few convictions

 Even folks who have been calling for more police focus on bike theft were put off by that part of the stings.

-“There’s a point where theft deterrence becomes victimization of poor people,” wrote Tom Fucoloro at Seattle Bike Blog, in a post called “The dark side of bait bikes.’”
+“There’s a point where theft deterrence becomes victimization of poor people,” wrote Tom Fucoloro at Seattle Bike Blog, in a post called “The dark side of bait bikes.”
 “If officers had locked the bike, even with an easily-defeated cable lock, we’d be having a different conversation.”

 The good news though?
 In one out of all these cases, there was a glimmer of a path out of this crushingly repetitive cycle of arrest and release and arrest again.